aut0maticjack/lazyweb/Raspberry-Pi-Debian-Backports.md

 If you see a large amount of libraries and dependent packages being updated, give it a try but expect it not to work or to break other things.
 If you see fundamental packages like `libc` or `systemd` or `xorg` or `python` being updated, expect that your OS may not boot or work well again.
 If you update all packages then your OS almost certainly won't boot again.

+I've had more success using Backports on Pi 2/3 with their ARMv7 architecture, than on the Pi 1/0 with their ARMv6 architecture.
+Some binaries segfault so I guess they use ARMv7 features that ARMv6 doesn't have.

 ## Installation

 Add the two Debian package signing keys: